operate-first/apps/_sources/content/observatorium/thanos/README.md

 [Thanos](https://github.com/thanos-io/thanos) is a set of components that can be composed into a highly available metric system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.

 An instance of Thanos is available for use in Operate First.
+## Requesting Thanos access

+Thanos metrics can be accessed in two different ways:

+1. Using the Grafana Console
+2. Using the Thanos Console/Query-API

+### Grafana Console access
+The Operate First Grafana console can be accessed at: https://grafana.operate-first.cloud/

+To request access to the Grafana Console, read the [following guide](request_grafana_access.md).

+### Thanos Query API/Console access
-The Query API/Console can be accessed at:
+The Thanos Query API/Console can be accessed at:

 https://thanos-query-frontend-opf-observatorium.apps.smaug.na.operate-first.cloud/

 To request access to the Thanos Query API, read the [following guide](request_thanos_access.md).

+## Thanos Metrics Retention
 In this instance of Thanos, metric data will be stored as following:

 | Resolution  | Duration    |